agntcy/oasf/server/README.md

 Schema.reload()
 ```

-Reload the schema only with the `example` extension (note the folder is relative
+Reload the schema only with the `example` extension (note that the folder is relative
 to the `SCHEMA_DIR` folder):

 ```elixir
 Schema.reload(["extensions/example"])
 ```

-Reload the schema with all extensions defined in the `extensions` folder (note
+Reload the schema with all extensions defined in the `extensions` folder (note that
 the folder is relative to the `SCHEMA_DIR` folder):

 ```elixir